gouruiyu/Mobility_Bias_Viz/help.md

 #### Same-intersection and Nearest-neighbor Cameras' Comparison

-Another key objective of the app is to conduct comparisons over a pair of **comparable** cameras to see if they share a similar traffic flow(i.e. vehicles counts) concurrently.
+Another key objective of the app is to conduct comparisons over a pair of **spatially correlated** cameras to see if they share similar traffic states(i.e. vehicles counts) concurrently.
 AM(7-10) and PM(16-19) rush hours are targeted due to intense traffic activities over the periods.

-The pair of **comparable** cameras are identified as either:
+The pair of **spatially correlated** cameras are identified as either:

 - Two cameras installed on the **same intersection**
 - Two cameras which are **spatial nearest neighbors**